iOS devices: Keeping device within acceptable operating temperatures

 Learn about the operating temperatures and temperature management of iPhone, iPad, and iPod touch (4th generation and later).

-Operate iOS devices where the temperature is between 0º and 35º C (32º to 95º F).
-Low- or high-temperature conditions might temporarily shorten battery life or cause the device to alter its behavior to regulate its temperature.
+Use iOS devices where the ambient temperature is between 0º and 35º C (32º to 95º F).
+Low- or high-temperature conditions might cause the device to change its behavior to regulate its temperature.
+Using an iOS device in very cold conditions outside of its operating range may temporarily shorten battery life and could cause the device to turn off.
+Battery life will return to normal when the device is brought back to higher ambient temperatures.

 Store the device where the temperature is between -20º and 45º C (-4º to 113º F).
 Don’t leave the device in your car, because temperatures in parked cars can exceed this range.